 However, a cruise is about having fun!
 Please don't select a ship just because someone tells you that they are the experts or you will have just spent an enormous amount of money on an experience that isn't right for you or your family.

 Now to be clear - I'm not bashing Holland America Line.
 I love cruising with them.
 In fact, Heather and I just booked a cruise on Koningsdam for Christmas next month.
-They offer an excellent experiece ... but one that is much different than what we enjoyed about sailing in Alaska on Norwegian Encore.
+They offer an excellent experience... but one that is much different than what we enjoyed about sailing in Alaska on Norwegian Encore.
 Similarly, sailing on Carnival is a great option for an Alaska cruise with the family.

 Plenty Of Food & Beverage Options